The Apple Watch Series 8 is still on sale at Amazon

 The LTE Google Pixel Watch keeps you connected to all your text messages and emails whether or not you're logged into a wireless network or piggybacking off your mobile device's wireless network.
 The LTE model is slightly more expensive.

 You need an Apple iPhone to get the most out of your Apple Watch.
-If you're an Android phone owner, consider going with the top-rated Samsung Galaxy Watch 5 instead.
+If you're an Android phone owner, consider going with the soon-to-be-released Samsung Galaxy Watch 6.
+It includes all of the best features and sensors of the 4.6-star-rated Samsung Galaxy Watch 5, with some notable upgrades.
 It's compatible with Android devices in a way that the Apple Watch 8 is not.

 - Android compatible